Exhibitions

 Inspired by characters from early modern plays and shaped by real life experiences today, I Am Worthy invites you into a shared space of empathy, challenge and reflection.

-On display until the end of September 2025.
+Currently display until the end of January 2026

 Past Exhibitions